igorvlnascimento/DeepREF/README.md

 ### Datasets

 To add a new dataset you have it's important to create a new .sh file on `benchmark` folder to download the dataset named `download_<dataset>.sh`.
 Follow the other preexistent .sh scripts to create a new one.
 After this, create a converter in the format `converter_<dataset>.py` to the dataset in `opennre/dataset/converters` directory to transform the downloaded dataset into a .csv file in a standard format to preprocess and generate .txt to train in the framework.
 Follow the other preexistent .py scripts to converter a custom dataset.
 Add the dataset name to the `DATASETS` list on `opennre/config.py` file.

+## Framework Test

+You can test the scripts easily on the `deepref-framework-test.ipynb` file.
+Execute the cells in the notebook to get the results.